DaChro/ogh_summerschool_2019/docs/index.md

 - [nighttime schedule](https://www.stadtwerke-muenster.de/fileadmin/stwms/busverkehr/kundencenter/dokumente/netzplaene/MS_NachtNetz_topografisch_2019_04_29.pdf)

-### Arrival on Sunday: How to get to your Hotel or the venue
+### Arrival: How to get to your Hotel or the venue

 Here are the directions for getting to GEO 1 or different hotels when arriving in Muenster at the train station or the airport (here I show directions for most convenient (least walking) lines only, I consider